That dollar amount results froms a 53.2% uptick from $285.1 billion during 2018, and a 14% year-over-year increase from $383 billion in 2021.

 Taiwanese importers spent the most on the following 10 subcategories of machines including computers.

-Among these import subcategories, Taiwanese purchases of machinery for making semi-conductors (up 47.8%), computer parts or accessories (up 19.6%) then air conditioners (up 18.1%) grew at the fastest pace from 2021 to 2022.
+Among these import subcategories, Taiwanese purchases of computers or optical readers (up 87.1%), computer parts or accessories (up 33.5%), then temperature-change machines (up 19.5%) grew at the fastest pace from 2023 to 2024.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among Taiwanese businesses and consumers.